hariiom08/Crop_prediction/Readme.md

 # Crop Prediction Web Application

 This project is a web-based Crop Recommendation System that predicts the most suitable crop to grow based on various environmental and soil parameters.
-It uses a machine learning model trained on agricultural data to provide recommendations to farmers and agricultural professionals.
+It uses a machine learning model trained on agricultural data to provide recommendations to farmers and agricultural workers.

 ## Features
 - User-friendly web interface built with Flask